MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/windows-powershell/whats-new/What-s-New-in-Windows-PowerShell-50.md

 ### New Core Cmdlets

-New cmdlets were added to the Windows PowerShell Core installation, including cmdlets to manage scheduled jobs, disconnected sessions, CIM integration and the Updatable Help System.
+New cmdlets were added to the Windows PowerShell installation, including cmdlets to manage scheduled jobs, disconnected sessions, CIM integration and the Updatable Help System.

 - CimCmdlets
   - Get-CimAssociatedInstance